 How long do you think a relationship will last if you haven’t shown the person your authentic self?
 What if they haven’t shown you their authentic self?
 Did either of you really know the other?

 There are a lot of emotions swirling around at the start of a relationship.
 You need to be paying attention and evaluating a new partner.
 You need to be watching their actions.
 You need to take their words at face value.
-Don’t make the relationship into a fairytale.
-For heaven sakes, stop worrying about when to text or call.
+Don’t make the relationship into a fairy tale.
+Stop worrying about when to text or call.

 You’re perfect for someone.
 This one might not be the one.

 Be yourself.
 Act the way you want to act.

 Text when you want to text.
 Honor your needs.

 Let them see who you really are.
 Be authentic.